shizhouxing/GenBaB/README_tacas.md

 GenBaB is implemented into the [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) toolbox, and a new version of α,β-CROWN with GenBaB integrated will be released to the main [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) repository.

 The Zenodo repository contains a current copy of the code on GitHub, as well as the benchmarks.
 For the artifact evaluation, you may directly use the version from Zenodo.

-For readability, this README for artifact evaluation contains some links to the [README for general users](https://github.com/shizhouxing/GenBaB) in the code repository hosted on GitHub, but that README is also available on Zenodo.
+For readability, this README for artifact evaluation contains some links to the [README for general users](https://github.com/shizhouxing/GenBaB) on GitHub, but that README is also available on Zenodo.

 ## Requirements

 **Special requirements: An NVIDIA GPU compatible with PyTorch 2.2 is required.**
 Instead of using the TACAS VM without GPU support, we kindly request the reviewer to use a GPU server with Linux and CUDA>=11.8.

-If you wish to try GenBaB on the TACAS VM with CPU only, an [instruction](https://github.com/shizhouxing/GenBaB/blob/main/README_tacas.md#trying-genbab-on-a-cpu-only-machine) is attached at the end of this README.
+If you wish to try GenBaB on the TACAS VM with CPU only, an [instruction](https://github.com/shizhouxing/GenBaB/blob/main/README_tacas.md#trying-genbab-on-a-cpu-only-machine) is attached at the end.

 ## Setup